mwbowers/mwbowers.github.io/reference/datagate/datagate-client/file-adapter.md

 ### void DeleteRange([AdgKeyTable firstKey](/reference/datagate/datagate-client/adg-key-table.html), [RangeFirst rangeFirst](/reference/datagate/datagate-common/range-first.html), [AdgKeyTable lastKey](/reference/datagate/datagate-client/adg-key-table.html), [RangeLast rangeLast](/reference/datagate/datagate-common/range-last.html))

 Deletes a range of records from the file that the FileAdapter is working with.

+#### Remarks
+The DeleteRange method is used to delete a range of records from the file that the FileAdapter is working with.
+It first checks if the provided AdgKeyTables are null.
+If they are, it throws an ArgumentNullException.
+It then calls the DeleteRange method of the FileData object of the FileAdapter, passing the provided AdgKeyTables and RangeFirst and RangeLast values.
+The DeleteRange method of the FileData object deletes the range of records from the file.
+The AdgKeyTables should contain the keys of the first and last records in the range to delete.
+The RangeFirst and RangeLast values indicate whether to include the first and last records in the deletion.
+This operation is irreversible, so it should be used with caution.
+It is recommended to have a backup of the file before calling this method.

 ```cs
 void DeleteRange(AdgKeyTable firstKey, RangeFirst rangeFirst, AdgKeyTable lastKey, RangeLast rangeLast)